sklinov/supershop_v2/README.md

 This is a second version of a mock e-commerce project.
-Now I'm using React (with React-router for frontend) and PHP-based RESTAPI with MySQL database for backend.
+Now I'm using React (with React-router) for frontend and PHP-based RESTAPI with MySQL database for backend.
+Frontend is managed by React's Context API.

 ## Available Scripts